nemanja899/Favorita-Supermarket-Forecasting--Time-series/README.md

 Multiple Custom Models are developed with treir analysis.
 Pipelines are created for each model.
 UpGini was used for external data.

+Have add PDF sample report in Serbian Language.